albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 -  Select ``Set Center for Distance Search`` |Set Center for Distance Search|.
 You can also do this in the map.
 This is the center point for the spatial search.
--  Clear the ``ICAO Code`` search field now.
+-  Clear the ``Ident`` search field on the top left of the search window now.
 It is a common mistake to leave the text fields filled when doing distance searches which will give you an empty result table.